 Soft skills rarely get the attention they deserve, but that doesn’t mean that they’re not valuable in the workplace.
 More and more, organizations are recognizing how soft skills in the workplace differentiate great employees (and businesses) from good ones.
-Author Peggy Klaus summed it up well when she said: “soft skills get little respect but they will make or break your career.”

-2. Time management
+- Time management

 Business and training visionary Dale Carnegie said that “90% of all management problems are caused by miscommunication”, and rapper Lauryn Hill sang in her song ‘Lost Ones’ that “miscommunication leads to complication.”
 Clearly, the problems of poor communication go far beyond social and industry barriers!

 Poor communicators tend to believe that talking is more important than listening.
 But skilled communicators pay careful attention to all points of view, and listen closely to find the problem at the core of an issue.
 When they do talk, they adjust their tone and style to the audience.
 Their colleagues feel understood and respected, no matter the situation.

 Also, the fast development of remote work has made communication skills more necessary than ever, as employees that work in remote/hybrid or asynchronous environments all communicate virtually.
 It’s important for them to be able to communicate clearly and across different communication mediums (instant messaging apps, emails, and video tools).

 Without the ability to communicate skillfully, other top soft skills, like effective teamwork, management, and leadership, become impossible.